Printer Friendly Version Send

 Development Environment

-The following is a typical setup for developing, testing, and deploying Windows Media Center applications:
+The following is the recommended setup for developing, testing, and deploying Windows Media Center applications:

 It is possible to develop and compile a Windows Media Center application using only a text editor (such as Notepad) and a compiler installed by the Microsoft .NET Framework 2.0 (such as csc.exe).
 However, because these tools do not provide features such as IntelliSense, they are not recommended.
 You can also use third-party development tools, but keep in mind that support for these tools is provided only by the vendor.

-Note When using Visual Studio 2005 to develop MCML documents, be aware that the IntelliSense feature does not provide all possible options in the completion list.
-Rather, it provides syntax options based on best practices and commonly used scenarios.
+Note When using Visual Studio to develop MCML documents, be aware that the IntelliSense feature does not provide all possible options in the completion list.
+Rather, it provides syntax options based on best practices and commonly-used scenarios.
 Therefore, you can use elements and attributes that are not listed and Visual Studio will display wavy underlines, but the MCML code may still be valid.

 Development Tools